panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 // logs [{ name: 'Heat' }, { name: 'Alien' }]
 ```

-However, if you've used `fetch()` in your web application, soon you would have noticed you have to write *lots of boilerplate*.

-For example, as shown in the above code snippet, you have to manually extract the JSON object from the response: `moviesJson = await response.json()`.
+As shown in the above code snippet, you have to manually extract the JSON object from the response: `moviesJson = await response.json()`.
 Doing it one time &mdash; not a problem.
 But if your application does many requests, extracting everything time the JSON object using `await response.json()` is tedious.

 As result it's tempting to use a 3rd party library, like [axios](https://github.com/axios/axios), that greatly simplifies the handling of requests.
 Consider the same fetching of movies using `axios`: